-In some cases, you may only need 5%, so for the above example, you could still get a mortgage with just £12,500, but again, this depends on what your income and credit rating is, as mortgage providers will only lend to those they are confident can keep up with the monthly repayments.
+In some cases, you may only need 5%, so for the above example, you could still get a mortgage with just £12,500.
+But again, this depends on your income and credit rating.
+Mortgage providers will only lend to those they're confident can keep up with the monthly repayments.

-You would have access to the widest range and best mortgage deals if you have a mortgage deposit of around 40%, but if you’re looking for a loan for a house deposit, you are probably going to be after just enough cash for a 5% deposit.
+If you have a mortgage deposit of 40% or more, then you would have access to the widest range and best mortgage deals.
+If you are looking for a loan for a house deposit, you are probably going to be after just enough cash for a 5% deposit.

 When you apply for a mortgage you will be asked for proof of your income.
 On top of this, the mortgage provider will assess your financial capability.

 They do this by doing a credit check on your financial history and looking over your monthly outgoings, bills and any outstanding debts you have.

 Before you apply for any credit, you should evaluate your financial history and check your credit report.